Lessons learned from the evaluation of Spanish Language Models: Introduction

 Thus, following previous work comparing monolingual and multilingual models \cite{Vries2019BERTjeAD,Virtanen2019MultilingualIN,martin-etal-2020-camembert,Agerri2020ProjectingHA,Tanvir2021EstBERTAP,armengol-estape-etal-2021-multilingual}, in this paper we are going to focus on Spanish, for which several encoder-only masked language models have been trained and released \cite{CaneteCFP2020,gutierrezfandino2022,BERTIN}.
 The models have been developed either in heavily-subsidized projects with very large corpora or in smaller scale academic efforts on more limited, freely available corpora.
 In order to compare the quality of the language models, we follow usual practice and perform a downstream evaluation where all language models are treated equally and applied to a large set of Spanish NLP evaluation datasets, including common tasks such as part-of-speech tagging, named-entity reconition, natural language inference, semantic textual similarity, question answering, paraphrasis or metaphor detection.
 However, unlike previous evaluations for Spanish, we do include in our evaluation widely used multilingual models such as XLM-RoBERTa and mDeBERTa \cite{Conneau2020UnsupervisedCR,He2021DeBERTaV3ID}.

 Our comprehensive head-to-head comparison yields surprising results: (i) Considering the previously ignored XLM-RoBERTa and mDeBERTa substantially change the evaluation landscape of language models in Spanish, as they happen to fare better than their monolingual counterparts.
 In particular, our results show that XLM-RoBERTa-large, released by Meta in 2020 \cite{Conneau2020UnsupervisedCR} obtains the best results in the majority of the tasks.
-Furthermore, mDeBERTa \cite{He2021DeBERTaV3ID}, a smaller base-size model, performs second overall. (ii) Despite claims to the contrary \cite{gutierrezfandino2022}, results among the monolingual models are quite close, and supposedly smaller and inferior models such as IXABERTesv2\footnote{http://www.deeptext.eus/eu/node/3} obtaining similar or better results with respect to the the MarIA RoBERTa-bne models; (iii) In addition to downstream evaluation, the effect of corpus size, corpus quality and pre-training techniques need to be further investigated \cite{martin-etal-2020-camembert,Artetxe2022DoesCQ} to advance current state-of-the-art in language models; (iv) despite the strong results obtained by evaluating the language models, for some tasks they remain well below the state-of-the-art.
+Furthermore, mDeBERTa \cite{He2021DeBERTaV3ID}, a smaller base-size model, performs second overall. (ii) Despite claims to the contrary \cite{gutierrezfandino2022}, results among the monolingual models are quite close, and supposedly smaller and inferior models such as IXABERTesv2\footnote{\url{http://www.deeptext.eus/eu/node/3}} obtaining similar or better results with respect to the the MarIA RoBERTa-bne models; (iii) In addition to downstream evaluation, the effect of corpus size, corpus quality and pre-training techniques need to be further investigated \cite{martin-etal-2020-camembert,Artetxe2022DoesCQ} to advance current state-of-the-art in language models; (iv) despite the strong results obtained by evaluating the language models, for some tasks they remain well below the state-of-the-art.
+Code and data is publicly available to facilitate research on this topic and reproducibility of results\footnote{\url{https://github.com/ragerri/evaluation-spanish-language-models}}.

 Based on this findings, we argue for more research to understand the factors underlying the results and to be able to obtain Spanish monolingual models significantly better than the multilingual ones released by large private companies.
 While this recent activity building models bodes well the development of language technology for Spanish, our results show that building language models remains an open, resource-heavy problem which requires to marry resources (monetary and/or computational) with the best research expertise and practice.